 The food at Cape Weligama is an absolute highlight, using fresh produce and made to order dishes which also offer a great deal of variety.
 Whether it is a delicious fresh-fruit platters with custom-made juices for breakfast, to the local catch of the day in the evening - Cape Weligama's culinary offering will not disappoint.
 There are three different restaurants; the De Mauny Dining Pavilion overlooking the bay, Kumbuk an alfresco Sri Lankan village style restaurants and Misaki, a Japanese Teppanyaki restaurant.
 There is a tea pavilion and the Moon Bar which is great for a quick candle-lit drink or two before or after dinner, overlooking the Indian Ocean.

 There is a fully equipped gym and two beaches (West and East) which can be accessed by staircase from the resort.
 Given the location of the resort, these beaches are virtually private.
-There is a beach side Dive Centre offering PADI courses, private boat-trips, big-game fishing, whale and dolphin watching.
-Cape Weligama offers an in-room spa facility offering massages on your own veranda.

 The joy of Cape Weligama's location is the possibility to explore Sri Lanka by day and retreat back to its welcoming arms by night.
 Galle is just 45-minutes away, and well worth a day exploring its historic fort.
 For the more active you can explore remote coves by kayak, or try your hand at surfing.
 Jump on a bicycle and explore the nearby villages and ancient temples or take a drive to see one of Sri Lanka's nature reserves in Yala or Uda Walawe.